tinymce/tinymce-docs/ui-components/autocompleter.md

 The `fetch` function is called whenever the trigger `char` is pressed and the `matches` predicate returns `true`.
 It is a function that takes the matched text pattern and returns a promise containing matching results.
 This allows for asynchronous fetching of the autocompleter items.
 The results should be a list of objects with the following details:
 * `value`: Value of the item.
 This will be passed to the `onAction` callback when selected.
 * `text`: Text to display for the item.
 * `icon`: Name of the icon to be displayed.
-Must a single unicode character or correspond to an icon in the icon pack.
+Must be a single unicode character or correspond to an icon in the icon pack.

 > Note: If two or more autocompleters use the same trigger character, then the fetched results will be merged together before being displayed.